marcelpatrick/Patricks_3rdPersonShooter_Simple/README.md

 }
 ```

+## 4.2.2: HealthComponent class

-## 4.2.2: Create a new HealthComponent c++ class in Unreal derived from Actor Component.
+Create a new HealthComponent c++ class in Unreal derived from Actor Component.

 In HealhComponent.h create health variables
 ```cpp